anne-creator/real-hotmap-backend/README.md

 ## Technologies

-The Real-Time Taxi Data Display project utilizes the following technologies:
+The Real-Time Taxi HotMap project utilizes the following technologies:

 - **MongoDB**: A document database for storing and persisting real-time taxi data.
 - **Google Pub/Sub**: A reliable and scalable message broker for streaming MongoDB change streams.